Rajpratik71/volatility-wiki/Unified-Output.md

 [snip]
 ```

-## Using the sqlite/quicksqlite renderers
+## Using the sqlite renderer

-Here's an example of using the sqlite (or quicksqlite) renderer:
+Here's an example of using the sqlite renderer:

 ```
 $ python vol.py -f grrcon.img pslist --output=sqlite --output-file=pslist.db